 Parents are encouraged to become involved.
 We do not require service or volunteer time from our parents but if they wish to help the teachers, chaperone field trips, provide a service, etc. their help is welcomed.
 All parent volunteers must participate in a background check through the school.

 Parents are required to attend Back-to-School Night in September along with Personal Learning Plan conferences in November.
-They are invited to various events including our Welcome Back Celebration, Father-Child Pumpkin Carving Event, Mother-Child Event, and Homecoming game.
+They are invited to various events including our Welcome Back Celebration, Trunk or Treat Event, Mother-Child Event, and Homecoming game.
 Also, Heritage Oak has a Parent Assistance League (PAL) which is an organization of parents who meet once a month to discuss programs and initiatives for the school.

 The school makes every effort to keep parents informed about their child’s school life.
 A weekly e-newsletter is used to remind parents of significant events.
 Grades and homework are posted online and are available anytime for review.
 Teachers send letters and emails home and make phone calls to parents on a regular basis.
 Conferences are always available upon request.
 In addition to the personal communication, the school publishes an annual report and sends notes home when necessary.